matrix-org/matrix-spec-proposals/proposals/2659-appservice-ping.md

 endpoints, it is authenticated using the `hs_token`.
 When the token is correct, this returns HTTP 200 and an empty JSON object as the body.

-### `POST /_matrix/client/v1/appservice/ping`
+### `POST /_matrix/client/v1/appservice/{appserviceId}/ping`
 When the endpoint is called, the homeserver makes a `/_matrix/app/v1/ping` request to the appservice.

+The request body may contain a `transaction_id` field, which, if present, must be passed through to the appservice `/ping` request body as-is.

-This endpoint is only allowed when using a valid appservice token and it can only ping the appservice associated with the token.
-A potential future extension would be allowing pinging different appservices using a body field or query parameter, but that is not included here as there aren't any clear use cases.
+This endpoint is only allowed when using a valid appservice token, and it can only ping the appservice associated with the token.
+If the token or appservice ID in the path is wrong, the server may return `M_FORBIDDEN`.
+However, implementations and future spec proposals may extend what kinds of pings are allowed.

 #### Response
 If the ping request returned successfully, the endpoint returns HTTP 200.
 The